 YOUR NEXT STEP AFTER BEGINNING A RELATIONSHIP WITH JESUS

 At Xperience Church, we like to say that baptism is the "outward expression of an inward commitment."
 The Bible clearly teaches that baptism is the first step of obedience after making a commitment to Christ.
 Baptism allows a believer to communicate to the world their heart-felt commitment to Christ.
-Contact us at [email protected] with questions about baptism.
+Contact us with questions about baptism.

 Baptism is an outward expression of an inward commitment made to Christ.

 - Baptism does not make you a believer – it shows that you already believe.